geosir/clubhub/README.md

 The Settings model control in the admin panel is a nice way to manage Club Hub's dynamic variables.
 You can change these settings at any time and Club Hub will immedately change to reflect them without needing a reboot via `runclubhub.sh`.

+Settings are edited through the administration panel under the "Settings" editor.

 Setting keys and their appropriate values are explained below: